cyberrangecz/docs/docs/report-bugs.md

 Reporting bugs is a great way for anyone to help improve the KYPO platform.
-To report bugs we use the GitLab lightweight issue tracker system in the [kypo-crp-issues-public](https://gitlab.ics.muni.cz/muni-kypo-crp/kypo-crp-issues-public) repository.
+To report bugs we use the GitLab lightweight issue tracker system.
 Before reporting a bug, please consider the following points:

   * Read the [FAQ](faq.md) to see if your issue isn't already a well-known question.
   * Ask on the kypo-users first if you’re not sure that what you’re seeing is a bug.